 Who are Language Ambassadors?

-Language Ambassadors are students in elementary and middle school who are actively developing a second or third language.
+Language Ambassadors are students in elementary and middle school who are actively developing a world language in addition to English.
 They are students who, together with their families, schools and communities, recognize the value of multilingualism in our global economy and multicultural society.
 Language Ambassadors connect people across languages and cultures.

+Language Ambassadors is for ALL students at ALL schools.
 Students may already speak a language other than English with their family.
-Or, they may be learning this additional language in school or in other ways.
-They may be in enrolled in dual language or bilingual programs at school.
-Or, they may be enrolled in English-only programs at their school.
+Or, they may speak English at home and interested in learning an additional language.
+They may be in enrolled in dual language or bilingual programs at school or they may be enrolled in English-only programs at their school.
+Students may study the language of their choice.
+Past languages studied include: Arabic, ASL, Dutch, Farsi, French, German, Hawaiian, Hebrew, Hindi, Italian, Japanese, Mixtec, Russian, Spanish, Tagalog and Yaqui.
+Language Ambassadors are invited to share their learning with peers at Language Ambassadors Expo held in April.

-Language Ambassador recognition will granted to students in TK/kinder, third, fifth and eighth grade who complete a number of activities throughout the year in a language other than English.
+Language Ambassador recognition will granted to students in TK/kinder through eighth grade who complete a number of activities throughout the year in a language other than English.
 The activities ask student to learn, interact and create.
 By engaging in these activities, students develop the skills and interest in language learning needed to earn the State Seal of Biliteracy at the conclusion of high school.
 By participating in the program, students build competency for local and global citizenship.
+The program supports the mission of Global California 2030.

 How does our school become part of the program?